-The Center for Art & Social Engagement at the University of Houston’s Kathrine G. McGovern College of the Arts and Project Row Houses are pleased to announce the artists participating in the 2019 KGMCA-PRH Fellowship: Texas-based Libby Bland and California-based Sarah Rafael García.
+The Center for Art & Social Engagement at the University of Houston’s Kathrine G. McGovern College of the Arts and Project Row Houses are pleased to announce the artists participating in the 2020 KGMCA-PRH Fellowship: Texas-based José Eduardo Sánchez and Maryland-based Nicoletta Darita de la Brown.